shashankaz/connex/README.md

 - **Sorting Data**:
   Implementing sorting functionality in the table was challenging, but I resolved it by researching solutions through Google and referring to relevant documentation and examples.

+---

+### Database Used : MongoDB

+**Reason for Choosing MongoDB**:
+MongoDB is a NoSQL database that offers flexibility and scalability, making it an excellent choice for this project.
+The schema-less nature of MongoDB allows for rapid development and easy adaptation to changes in data structure.
+Using Mongoose as an Object Data Modeling (ODM) library ensures robust data validation and simplifies database interactions, which is crucial for efficiently managing contact details in this application.
+Additionally, MongoDB's performance with JSON-like data makes it well-suited for a contact management system.